anurbol/proposal-js-versions/README.md

 ## A note on environment checking

+This may be considered as an off-topic, and should be in a separate proposal.
+However, left it here for demonstration purposes.

 A big showstopper for introducing `global` to browsers was the fact that folks check the environment like this: